GSA/digitalgov.gov/content/post/2016-08-19-making-modernizations-and-migrations-successful.md

 date: 2016-08-19 12:25:31 -0400
 title: 'Making Modernizations and Migrations Successful'
 summary: 'Summary\:&nbsp;Today, we&rsquo;re launching the M3 Framework to provide agencies with leading best practices for mission-support function modernizations and migrations.
-The government&rsquo;s internal operations have a powerful impact on service to its citizens, and this Administration has made transformation of management practices within the Federal Government a key priority.
+The government’sinternal operations have a powerful impact on service to its citizens, and this Administration has made transformation of management practices within the Federal Government a key priority.
 By sharing and streamlining mission support services'
 authors: [denise-turner-roth, david-mader]
 categories:
   - Managing Digital